cosmicPickle/cms/README.md

     ```
   2. `order` array - This is an array of the kind `(order_column, order_by)`
   3. `limit` array - This is an array of the kind `(limit, offset)`
+2. In most examples below, unless stated otherwise if `:id` of a node contains alphadash characters it is considered an alias.
+It is considered an id otherwise.
+This is reffered to as **id resolution** from here down.

 ### /page

-`GET /page/:id` - This is the node for retrieving pages.
+1.`GET /page/:id` - This is the node for retrieving pages.
 The route performs differently based on the value of `id`.
-If `id` is not set this node will return a list of pages with **default filtering**.
-If `id` is set and is a number, the node will return th page with that id.
-Otherwis, if `id` is alphanumeric the node will return a page with an alias matching `id`.
+If `id` is not set this node will return a list of pages with **default filtering**. **Id resolution** also applies.

+### /module

+1.`GET /module/:id` - This node retrieves the settings of a module or a list of modules if `id` is not set. **Id resolution** applies.

+2. `GET /module/:id/:table/:d_id` - This node retrieves data from tables assosciated with the current module. `:table` reffers to the name of the table.
+The response depends on a couple of things.
+  1. If there is a module class defined in the appropriate namespace (more on that later) and a `function get()` exists in it, the controll is passed to said function.
+  2. Otherwise, the default get function is used.
+If the default is used and `:d_id` is not set a list is retrieved using **default filtering**.
+Otherwise, **id resolution** is applied.